-- Prioritise the well-being of all children and adults at all times - Be a positive role model.
-Act with integrity, even when no one is looking - Help to create a safe and inclusive environment both on and off court and promote the Fair Play values: enjoy; respect - Value and celebrate diversity and make all reasonable efforts to meet individual needs - Keep clear boundaries between your professional and personal life, including on social media - Check you have the relevant consent from parents/carers, children and adults before taking or using photos and videos - Ensure your own roles and responsibilities, and those of everyone you are responsible for, are clearly outlined and everyone has the information, training and support to carry them out - Where possible, do not be alone with a child or adult at risk - Do not abuse, neglect, harm or discriminate against anyone; or act in a way that may be interpreted as such - Doing nothing is NOT an option: report all concerns and disclosures as soon as possible, following the Concern Reporting Procedure.
-If someone is in immediate danger, call the police (999)
+- Prioritise the well-being of all children and adults at all times. - Be a positive role model.
+Act with integrity, even when no one is looking. - Help to create a safe and inclusive environment both on and off court and promote the Fair Play values: enjoy; respect. - Value and celebrate diversity and make all reasonable efforts to meet individual needs. - Keep clear boundaries between your professional and personal life, including on social media. - Check you have the relevant consent from parents/carers, children and adults before taking or using photos and videos. - Ensure your own roles and responsibilities, and those of everyone you are responsible for, are clearly outlined and everyone has the information, training and support to carry them out. - Where possible, do not be alone with a child or adult at risk. - Do not take children alone in your car. - Do not take children to your home. - Do not abuse, neglect, harm or discriminate against anyone; or act in a way that may be interpreted as such\. - Doing nothing is NOT an option: report all concerns and disclosures as soon as possible, following the Concern Reporting Procedure.
+If someone is in immediate danger, call the police (999).

-It is illegal to have a relationship with someone who is under 18 years old if you are in a position of trust; it is illegal to have a sexual relationship with anyone under the age of 16 whether they give consent or not.
+\It is illegal to have a relationship with someone who is under 18 years old if you are in a position of trust; it is illegal to have a sexual relationship with anyone under the age of 16 whether they give consent or not.